nclarius/automatic-manual-duplex-printing/README.md

 `$ lpd example.pdf 4 10`  (print example.pdf pages 4-10)
 `$ lpd example.pdf 4 10 2 g` (print example.pdf pages 4-10 with two pages per side in gray scale)

-Note that the prompt to turn the pages and the completion message appear as soon as the print request has been fully sent, and not when the printer has finished printing.

 ### Graphical interface